This Toolkit is a guide for future job seekers.

 WHY WE CREATED THE TOOLKIT

 • You can’t be it if you can’t see it.
-The goal of the Toolkit is to intentionally raise awareness of tech career pathways and encourage young people to learn more, especially people from groups historically underrepresented in tech.
-We invite you to find your way into the field.
+We want to intentionally raise awareness of tech careers among historically underrepresented groups.

 ABOUT SHAREDLANE